shipuicom/core/README.md

 - [x] Remove all the spk- prefixes inside components
 - [x] Make default content projection on spk-select be options
 - [x] Minimize attributes to carry less naming complexity
+- [x] Have the spk-menu use a popover
+- [ ] spk-menu should support arrow keys to navigate options
 - [ ] Streamline general color variables
 - [ ] Move tooltips from style to a directive
 - [ ] Create a datepicker input component